eez-open/bb3-bootloader/Target/Demo/BB3/Boot/Debug/README.md

 Flash BB3_SD_bootloader.elf

-After power up boot loader will flash screen very fast 10ms ON/OFF

-It will search for o.s file in root of SD card - if exists it will flash
+Bootloader will search for o.s file in root of SD card - if exists it will start flashing

+Wait around 2,5 minutes until progress bar reach max

 For the first time put o.s file to SD card manually

-After boot loader finish - it needs approximately 2 minutes it will boot into app

 Next time you can send new FW over eez Studio